Stanford Alzheimer’s Disease Research Center

 The Stanford ADRC Research Fellowship is funded by the NIA and the Stanford ADRC.
 The current annual stipend at the Stanford ADRC is up to $30,000 annually.
 Funds can be used for a variety of purposes including, but not limited to, salary/benefits, funds for coursework or travel to ADRC meetings, and funds for research project-related expenses, if applicable and as the budget permits.
 Budgeted items must be scientifically justified as essential for a successful fellowship.

-Applications will be accepted from three broad categories: (1) Junior Faculty: defined as an instructor or assistant professor, who have completed an MD and/or PhD with clinical residency/fellowship and/or post-doctoral training, (2) Fellows: clinical fellows (behavioral neurology, movement disorders, psychiatry, neuropsychology, geriatrics, palliative care) and post-doctoral research fellows, and (3) Residents/Students: residents (neurology, psychiatry, geriatrics), graduate students and medical students.
-The number of Fellowship positions available within this Fellowship can vary but it is expected to be at least 2 in the 2020-2021 training year.
+Applications will be accepted from two categories: (1) Junior Faculty: defined as an instructor or assistant professor, who have completed an MD and/or PhD with clinical residency/fellowship and/or post-doctoral training, (2) Trainees: clinical fellows (behavioral neurology, movement disorders, psychiatry, neuropsychology, geriatrics, palliative care) post-doctoral research fellows, residents (neurology, psychiatry, geriatrics), graduate students and medical students.
+We anticipate funding one Fellow from each category in the 2021-2022 training year, depending on the number and quality of submitted applications.

 The Stanford ADRC strongly believes in the value of diversity in our training program and we are focused on recruiting and supporting individuals from all backgrounds.
 We encourage applications from candidates that are underrepresented in medicine, economically disadvantaged, and whose backgrounds or experiences would diversify our clinical field.